 At NASA, Klonicki was tasked with designing the testing protocol for the MOXIE filters.

-“Although we’ve used them in other contexts, these filters haven’t been tested extensively from our planetary protection perspective,” said Ryan Hendrickson, a planetary protection engineer who worked with Klonicki at the laboratory, which is based out of the California Institute of Technology.
+“Although we’ve used them in other contexts, these filters haven’t been tested extensively from our planetary protection perspective,” said Ryan Hendrickson, a planetary protection engineer who worked with Klonicki at the laboratory, which is managed by Caltech for NASA.

 Most of the NASA group comes from either a hard engineering background or a hard microbiological one, he said.
 “We needed someone with experience in both to go in and start to test these filters to see how consistent they were with preventing biological materials from getting through.”